YASHWINLM/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](Screenshot%20(40).png)

 * The bug was the fact that the code would run an infinite loop due to the fact that it was not checking properly.
-THis was the symptom of the code, the fact that it was not hadeling -1 properly so it would stall out.
+This was the symptom of the code, the fact that it was not hadeling -1 properly so it would stall out, this was caused by the input of: new empty lines that were causing the code to return -1.

 **Second Change**